-While the respiratory manifestation of the disease occurs mainly at the primary infection, the ocular disorders concern more older cats during the recrudescence of the virus.
-Very young kitten whose eyes are not yet open provide breeding ground for eyes infection.
+While the respiratory manifestation of the disease occurs mainly at the primary infection, the ocular disorders affect mainly older cats when the virus reactivates.
+Very young kittens whose eyes are not yet open provide breeding ground for eyes infection.

 Generally, very young animals are more susceptible to viral infections.
 This is also the case for the herpes virus.
 Kittens are more susceptible to the disease and the symptoms are more severe.
 They can even lead to death.

-Respiratory symptoms are not different from those caused by other pathogens: feline calicivirus or respiratory bacteria.
+Respiratory symptoms are not different from those caused by other pathogens: the feline calicivirus or respiratory bacteria.

-Unfortunately, a positive result doesn't necessarily mean that the symptoms are caused by the herpes virus: many cats are carriers and shed herpesviruses intermittently.
+Unfortunately, a positive result doesn't necessarily mean that the symptoms are caused by the herpesvirus: many cats are healthy carriers and shed herpesviruses intermittently.
 The presence of the virus may be incidental and not correlated with the symptoms.

-The test does not make a difference between a wild virus and DNA antigens introduced in the organism by a vaccine.
+The test does not make a difference between antibodies resulting from an infection by a wild virus and those produced by a FHV vaccine.